Hanfu Movement: The Tifayifu policy

 Upon establishing the Qing dynasty, the Manchu authorities also issued a decree known as Tifayifu (剃髮易服, lit. 'shaving hair and changing apparel'), forcing all male citizens to adopt Manchu hairstyle by shaving their hair on the front of the head and braiding the hair on the back of the head into pigtails known as queue (辮子), as well as to adopt Manchu clothing such as changshan (長衫).
 Those who violated the Tifayifu policy were heavy punished, sometimes with death.
 This policy caused significant discontentment among other ethnicities, including the Han Chinese, and provoked numerous uprisings across the country.
 However, those uprisings were violently suppressed.

 Qing Manchu prince Dorgon initially canceled the order to shave for all men in Ming territories south of the Great wall (post 1644 additions to the Qing).
 Ironically, it was Han officials from Shandong, Sun Zhixie and Li Ruolin who, in obsequious displays of loyalty to the new political order, had voluntarily shaved their foreheads and then demanded Qing Prince Dorgon impose the queue hairstyle on the entire population.

 Exemptions - women, children and clergy

 Certain groups of people were exempted from the Tifayifu, including women, children, and clerics.
 Throughout the Qing dynasty, Han Chinese women continued to wear the styles of clothing from the Ming dynasty.
 Neither Taoist priests nor Buddhist monks were required to wear the queue by the Qing or to change their attire.
 They continued to wear their traditional hairstyles: completely shaved heads for Buddhist monks, and long hair bound in the traditional Chinese topknot for Taoist priests.
 Their garments were unchanged.
-Taoist priests continued to wear Taoist traditional dress (a style of hanfu called "daopao").
+Taoist priests continued to wear daopao, the traditional Taoist robes.